s3flsago/multi_task_assistant/README.md

 # How to study:
 - Launch telegram on your phone or desktop computer
-- in the browser, go to: `https://t.me/language_assistant_001_bot`
+- create a bot with the Telegram "BotFather"
 - Say hello to the assistant to start the session.
 He will provide you with all necessary information.
-Happy learing :)
+Happy learning :)